University of Toronto Mississauga: Erindale College (1967–2003)

-The main campus building, the William G. Davis Building, in 2005; then known as the South Building.
+The main college building, the William G. Davis Building, in 2005; then known as the South Building.

-During this time, it operated in affiliation with the Faculty of Arts and Science as "the U. of T.'s western off-campus college."
+During this time, Erindale operated under academic direction of the Faculty of Arts and Science as "the U. of T.'s western off-campus college."
 In 1969, the college hosted the first showcase of Moon rock samples in Canada.
 In 1970, it saw its first graduating class, which consisted of 70 students.
-Architect Raymond Moriyama was commissioned to create the original Campus Master Plan, which originally envisioned one "central mega-structure" on the bank of the Credit River that would preserve the surrounding natural environment.
-Construction on the South Building (now known as the William G. Davis Building) was completed in 1973.
+Architect and University of Toronto professor John Andrews was commissioned to create the original Campus Master Plan after his work at Scarborough, however the project was taken over by Raymond Moriyama, who envisioned one "central mega-structure" atop the Credit River Valley that would preserve the surrounding natural environment.
+Construction on the first portion of the South Building (later renamed the William G. Davis Building) was completed in 1971, called the Research Wing and later named in honour of Erindale's second principal, John Tuzo Wilson.
+The final part of the South Building was completed in 1973.
+In 1975, Erindale College became the first college of the University of Toronto to be granted its own official coat of arms; it displayed the Latin motto tantum nobis creditum, meaning "so much has been entrusted to us."

 The period that followed the opening of the South Building saw Erindale College maintain a slow and steady growth.
-It eventually came to be known as the University of Toronto at Mississauga, which was the origin of the commonly used abbreviation UTM.
+In 1981, the campus hosted the annual Society for American Baseball Research (SABR) conference, the first time it was held outside of the United States.
 In 1992, the Kaneff Centre was opened, named after benefactor Ignat Kaneff.
-The building was originally horseshoe-shaped with open green space in the middle.
-The Student Centre was opened in 1999.
-Located right in the centre of campus, it serves as the headquarters of the University of Toronto Mississauga Students' Union (UTMSU), The Medium newspaper, and various student clubs and societies.
+In 1998, Erindale College became known as the University of Toronto at Mississauga, while retaining the Erindale name officially.
+It's Student Centre was opened in 1999, serving as the headquarters of the Erindale College Student Union, The Medium newspaper, and various student clubs and societies.